Sunday, May 18, 2014

 Griffin: Man of strong faith

+On Wednesday (leap day!!)
+I had a routine doctor's appointment.
 I had said on Facebook how great I thought a leap day baby would be, but that I wasn't holding my breath!

 At 3, I went to the doctor.
 When she checked me she asked if I was having contractions, because I was dilated to 4 cm.
 I told her I was having them, but I always have them, so it wasn't surprising.
 She wanted me to go on the monitors to see if I was indeed contracting regularly.
 I was 38 weeks, 4 days, and while she couldn't induce me at that point, if I was in labor, she could help speed things up.